 Perhaps worse than a poor response time is a poor resolution rate.
 Here’s where vendor reviews and community groups come into play.
 Do your research and even ask for references before signing with an LMS vendor.
 When you ask about performance, make sure you ask how the company handles technical support requests.
 Are they completed in a timely fashion?
 Does the vendor take your requests into consideration, or just pump out quarterly releases to keep you complacent?

 One of the greatest drivers of dissatisfied calls to technical support is a lack of quality assurance from your vendor.
 Ask your vendor how rigorous its QA process is and how it ensures that its systems are implemented smoothly and to clients’ expectations.

 One of our key differentiators is unrivaled technical support for our LMS users and administrators.
-Every client receives a dedicated technical support specialist who is involved with the design and implementation of your LMS.
-Because of his or her involvement in your LMS project, the specialist will be able to answer all your questions and support needs.
+Every client receives three dedicated support contacts who are involved with the design and implementation of your LMS.
+Your dedicated support team is available either Monday – Friday from 8 a.m. to 5 p.m., or 24/7, depending on your needs.

 You’ll receive a direct phone number and email to your three support contacts, and a guarantee that you’ll receive a response within one hour.
 Most support questions and issues are resolved within one business day.
 Best of all, your technical support is included in your LMS.
 Learn more about our technical support, today.